It has now been over a year since barbell manufacturers first started using Cerakote coatings on their barbell shafts.

 It’s not a brand new technology.
 Gun makers have been using it for years.

 It’s a thin ceramic coating that’s been used by gun makers because of its hardness and durability, but even more so its corrosion resistance.
 Nothing gets through it.

-To be fair, stainless is still great, because it’s not a coating but a type of steel that requires no coating.
-But as far as coatings go, Cerakote basically makes your bar maintenance-free forever… However, I would still suggest brushing the dead skin and chalk out of your bar knurling.
+As far as coatings go, Cerakote basically makes your bar maintenance-free forever… However, I would still suggest brushing the dead skin and chalk out of your bar knurling.
 Especially when you have company over.

 I got curious and looked into the thickness of different bar coatings.

 As you can see, it’s about as thick as hard chrome and zinc.
 These plating thicknesses can vary, but from my research this is about what they come out at in a heavy duty application.
 Decorative chrome used on some appliances, for example, is thinner than that.

 |FUN FACT: Knurling is pressed into the steel with an extremely high pressure industrial machine that rolls over it.
 It is not a cutting operation, even if you might think from the sharp knurling on some power bars that the steel has been shaven away – not the case.
 Cutting it would weaken it.|